Miserlou/RJModules/README.md

 #### ReplayKnob
 <img src="https://i.imgur.com/5z6xiwB.png" width="25%" />
-Replay Knob is a knob with an integratd recorder and looper.
+Replay Knob is a knob with an integrated recorder and looper.
 Has a reset button, start/end controls, comes in unipolar and bipolar modes, and can be used as a looper for arbitrary inputs.
 Great for looping human-sounding controls.

 ### Utilities